tianhaoz95/cs260proj/README.md

 - [ ] Add admin console and authentication for it
 - [ ] Populate homepage
 - [ ] Change progress bar
-- [ ] Add more hint on the comment page
 - [ ] Add image on the comment page
 - [ ] Add image on the statistics page
 - [ ] Add arrow hints on the statistics page